 In my opinion many new parents are surprised at quite how much their newborn can cry, and how resistent they can be to being comforted.
 I believe more than one in five could technically be given the “colic” label.

 So why does it have to be called colic?
 Can we not just call a spade a spade?
 Newborn babies go through a particularly fussy period of development from about week two to around four months.
 It’s hard, it’s extremely trying, it’s exhausting, but it’s totally normal.

-But when you’re in the thick of it, it’s easy to assume there must be something wrong.
+Of course when you’re in the thick of it, it’s easy to assume there must be something wrong.

+In my effort to figure out what was wrong with my baby when we were experiencing the witching hour I tried a few things before realising I just needed to surrender to this phase.
 After consulting a GP, trying to cut dairy out of my diet and asking the health visitor, it turned out she was just kind of annoyed in the evenings.